cappig/MC-status-bot/README.md

 `mc!log [on/off]` Turn logging on or off.

 `mc!setip [ip]` Set the ip that will be monitored.
+You can use this command to change the ip at any time.

-`mc!setup` Create the two channels that will display the server status.
+`mc!setup [ip]` Create the two channels that will display the server status.

 `mc!rmchann` Removes the monitoring channels